 The international visitor profile of Broome differs significantly to that of Western Australia.
 Overall, Broome's international market skews heavily to European countries, including Germany, Switzerland, France and England/ Scotland, with New Zealand visitors also featuring prominently.
-In contrast, international visitor profiles to Western Australia draw more heavily from Asian markets, including Singapore, Malaysia and China, though England remains the most common country of residents of tourists to the State.
+In contrast, international visitor profiles to Western Australia draw more heavily from Asian markets, including Singapore, Malaysia and China, though England remains the most common country of residence of tourists to the State.

 This partly reflects the predominant role and focus of tourism bodies (e.g. Australia's North West Tourism and Tourism WA) and industry segments (e.g. cruise ships and airport organisations) have played in recent years in direct international visitation to Broome.
 Working closely with Inbound Tour Operators and Wholesalers keen to promote an increased Broome and Kimberley product is resulting in increased international exposure.
 It also reflects trends of visitors from those countries to undertake more remote travel.
-For example, WA is promoted to specific markets (such as Germany) as home to the road trip which encourages self-drive through Broome and the Kimberley.
+This includes promoting Broome's rich cultural and arts sector, leveraging national trends with more than 4 in 10 international tourists engaging in the arts during their visits.